jbcayrou/ethRE/README.md

 # ethRE

 Reverse Engineering tool for Ethereum EVM.
-It is based on miasm add need evm implementation https://github.com/jbcayrou/miasm/tree/evm
+It is based on miasm and needs EVM architecture implementation https://github.com/jbcayrou/miasm/tree/evm

 Example: